oubino/locpix_points/labnotes.md

 11. Update ReadMe so clear how to use
 12. Also add docs
 13. New dataset

+1. Clustering and visualisation (feature extraction)
+    a.
+Extra cluster features: distance birth, distance death, cluster skew?
+    b.
+Note papers about cluster size and number of receptors per cluster for DBSCAN
+    c.
+Also note other things can provide e.g. UMAP on features for each cluster
+2. Needs to consider the different splits - script which wraps process + train + performane evaluate to do for 5-fold - create the 5 splits- pass as arugments to process which then saves as processed/fold/train, processed/fold/val, processed/fold/test after each fold clean up but keep model and splits

 Do we use the geometric features just as input to embedding or should we add on